anujshankar/acs-engine-k8s-arm-templates/README.md

-# acs-engine-k8s-arm-templates
+# Sample ARM Templates for ACS-Engine

-Repo for holding ARM Templates
+Would help in setting up `kubernetes` docker enabled clusters!